marienz/nix-doom-emacs-unstraightened/README.md

 [![CI](https://github.com/marienz/nix-doom-emacs-unstraightened/actions/workflows/ci.yml/badge.svg)](https://github.com/marienz/nix-doom-emacs-unstraightened/actions/workflows/ci.yml)

 Tested and working on Linux, with emacs-overlay and Doom inputs updated automatically.
-If you're reading this on Github, there should be a CI status badge above: if CI is passing, Unstraightened installs an up-to-date version of Doom Emacs and (almost) all module dependencies.
+If you're reading this on GitHub, there should be a CI status badge above: if CI is passing, Unstraightened installs an up-to-date version of Doom Emacs and (almost) all module dependencies.